GaryChengld/LearningAWS/AWS-Certified-Developer.md

 * You can use API Gateway Import API feature to import an API from am external definition file into API Gateway, the Import API feature supports Swagger V2.0 definition files.
 * API Throttling, by defayult API Gateway limits the steady-state request rate to 10000requests per second, the maximum concurrent requests is 5000 requests across all APIs within an AWS account, if go over the maximum you will receive a 429 Too Many Request error
 * SOAP Webservice Passthrough

+### DynamoDB

+[Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
+DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data.

+* Stored on SSD storage
+* Spread Acress 3 geographiocally distinct data centers.
+* Choice of 2 cionsisteny models
+  * Eventual Consistent Reads (Default) - Consistency across all copies of data is usually reached within a second.
+Repeating a read after a short time should return the updated data.
+(Best read performance)
+  * Strongly Consistent Reads - A strongly consistent read returns a result that reflects all writes thet received a successful respons prior to the read.

+  Core Components of Amazon DynamoDB
+  * Tables - Similar to other database systems, DynamoDB stores data in tables.
+A table is a collection of data.
+For example, see the example table called People that you could use to store personal contact information about friends, family, or anyone else of interest.
+You could also have a Cars table to store information about vehicles that people drive.
+  * Items- Each table contains zero or more items.
+An item is a group of attributes that is uniquely identifiable among all of the other items.
+In a People table, each item represents a person.
+For a Cars table, each item represents one vehicle.
+Items in DynamoDB are similar in many ways to rows, records, or tuples in other database systems.
+In DynamoDB, there is no limit to the number of items you can store in a table.
+  * Attributes - Each item is composed of one or more attributes.
+An attribute is a fundamental data element, something that does not need to be broken down any further.
+For example, an item in a People table contains attributes called PersonID, LastName, FirstName, and so on.
+For a Department table, an item might have attributes such as DepartmentID, Name, Manager, and so on.
+Attributes in DynamoDB are similar in many ways to fields or columns in other database systems.

+  Primary Key
+  * DynamoDB stores and retrieves data based on a primary key
+  * 2 types of Primary key
+  * Partition key - unique attribute (e.g. user ID)
+    * Value of the partition key is input to an intermal hash function which determines the partition or physical lcoation on which the data is stored
+    * If you are using the partition key as your primary key, then no two items can have the same Partition key.
+  * Composite primary key (Partition key and sort key) - Referred to as a composite primary key, this type of key is composed of two attributes.
+The first attribute is the partition key, and the second attribute is the sort key.
+    * In a table that has a partition key and a sort key, it's possible for two items to have the same partition key value.
+However, those two items must have different sort key values.
+    * All items with the same Partition key are stored together, then sorted according to the Sort Key value.

+DynamoDB access control
+* Authentiation and access contriol is managed using AWS IAM.
+* You can creae an IAM user within your AWS acount which has specific permissions to access and create DynamoDB tables
+* You can create an IAM role which enables you to obtain temporary access keys which can be ised to access DynamoDB
+* Ypu can also use a special IAM condition to restrict user access to only their onw records. (this can done by adding a condition to an IAM policy to allow access only items where the partition key calue matches the user ID)

+DyanmoDB Exam tips
+* Amazon DynamoDB is a low latency NoSQL database
+* Consists of Tables, Items and Attributes
+* Support bith document and key-value data models
+* Support document formats are JSon, HTML, XML
+* 2 Types of Primary key - Partition key and comnonation of Partition key + sort Key (composite key)
+* 2 consistency model: strongly consistent / eventually consistent
+* Access is controlled using IAM policies
+* Fine grained access control usnig IAM condition parameter. dynamodb:LeadingKeys to allow to access the items where the partition key value mates there user ID

+DynamoDB indexes - 2 types of index
+* Local Secondary Index - An index that has the same partition key as the table, but a different sort key.
+  * Can only be created when you are creating your table
+  * You cannot add,remove or modify it later
+  * But a different Sort Key
+  * Gives you a different view of your data, organised according to an alternative Sort key
+  * Any queries based on this Sort Key are much faster using the index than the main tale
+* Global secondary Index - An index with a partition key and sort key that can be different from those on the table.
+  * You can create when you create your table or add it later
+  * Different Partition key as well as a Different Soft Key
+  * So gives a completely different view of the data
+  * Speeds up any queries relating to this alternative Partition and Softkey